-For over 85 years, the distinguished books earning Anisfield-Wolf prizes have opened and challenged our minds.
-Cleveland poet and philanthropist Edith Anisfield Wolf established the book prizes in 1935, in honor of her father, John Anisfield, and husband, Eugene Wolf, to reflect her family’s passion for issues of social justice.
+Since 1935, the distinguished books earning Anisfield-Wolf prizes have opened and challenged our minds.
+Cleveland poet and philanthropist Edith Anisfield Wolf established the book prizes in honor of her father, John Anisfield, and husband, Eugene Wolf, to reflect her family’s passion for issues of social justice.
 Today it remains the only American book prize focusing on works that address racism and diversity.
 Past winners have presented the extraordinary art and culture of peoples around the world, explored human-rights violations, exposed the effects of racism on children, reflected on growing up biracial, and illuminated the dignity of people as they search for justice.

 The Cleveland Foundation, the world’s first community foundation, has administered the Anisfield-Wolf prize since 1963.
 Before then, the Saturday Review sponsored the awards.
 From the early 1960s until 1996, internationally renowned anthropologist and author Ashley Montagu chaired the awards jury.
 That panel of globally prominent scholars and writers has since been overseen by Henry Louis Gates Jr., the acclaimed scholar, lecturer, social critic, writer, and editor

 From the time she was a young girl, Edith Anisfield Wolf was passionately committed to social justice.

 Her father, John Anisfield, took great care to nurture his only child’s sense of local and world issues.
 After a successful career in the garment industry, he retired early to devote his life to charity.